Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Problem Statement

 The world coordinate frame $\Sigma_w$ is placed so that its $x_wy_w$-plane is coplanar with the environment $\mc E$, where $\{\be_x,\be_y,\be_z\}$ describes the standard basis of $\Sigma_w$.
 Then, the set of coordinates of all points in the environment is defined as $\mc E := \{ q\in \R^3 \mid \be_z^\top q = 0 \}$.
 We suppose that all quadcopters stay in the common half space $\{ q \in \R^3 \mid \be_z^\top q > 0 \}$ during the operation.

 Let $\Sigma_i$ be the coordinate frame of Quadcopter $i \in \mc N$, where its position vector with respect to $\Sigma_w$ is $p_i = [x_i~y_i~z_i]^\top$ with $z_i \in \R_{>0}$, and its attitude is fixed to be consistent with that of $\Sigma_w$ regardless of the attitude of Quadcopter~$i$.
 We assume each quadcopter equips with a gimbal that can keep an optical axis of the camera corresponds with the axis of the $z_i$-axis of $\Sigma_i$.
 Namely, Quadcopter~$i$ points its camera to the downward direction.
+In addition, each quadcopter is assumed to be equipped with localization devices, such as the GNSS, gyro sensors, and IMU, to estimate its own pose accurately, as in \cite{Marantos16}.
 Let us express the image projection of the camera with a perspective projection model \cite{Ma2003}.
 Then, the coordinate frame $\Sigma_i$ is located above the image plane with a distance the same as the focal length $\lambda_i \in \R_{>0}$.
 We assume that all quadcopters have a circular image plane with radius $r\in \R_{>0}$.
 Then, Quadcopter~$i$ can monitor all points inside of its field of view (FOV) $\mc F_i$ described as

 where its side view is illustrated in Fig.~\ref{fig:FOV_graph}(a) with $I = [x_i~y_i~0]^\top$ denoting Quadcopter~$i$'s horizontal position projected on the environment $\mc E$.

 The state of Quadcopter $i$ is denoted as ${\bf p}_i = [p_i^\top~\lambda_i]^\top$, where the focal length $\lambda_i$ specifies the zoom level of the camera.
 We assume that the dynamics of each quadcopter can be modeled as